FrancisBanville/ms_interpreting_probabilities/README.md

 spanning $29$ years).
 We built a metaweb of binary interactions by aggregating all local interactions, which gave us a regional web composed of $274$ species and $1080$ interactions.
 In @Fig:accumulation, we show how the dissimilarity between the metaweb and the aggregated local webs varies with the number of sampled local webs.
 To do so, we randomly selected one local web of binary interactions and sequentially sampled additional webs while aggregating both their species and interactions.
-Next, we compared the metaweb and the aggregated local webs using dissimilarity of interactions between common species ($\beta_{OS}$, [@Fig:accumulation]a) and the dissimilarity in species composition ($\beta_{S}$, [@Fig:accumulation]b) [@Poisot2012Dissimilaritya].
-We repeated this sampling process one hundred times and highlight the median dissimilarity values across simulations, as well as the 50% and 90% confidence intervals.
+Next, we compared the metaweb and the aggregated local webs using the dissimilarity of interactions between common species ($\beta_{OS}$, [@Fig:accumulation]a) and the dissimilarity in species composition ($\beta_{S}$, [@Fig:accumulation]b) [@Poisot2012Dissimilaritya].
+We repeated this sampling process one hundred times and highlighted the median dissimilarity values across simulations, as well as the $50\%$ and $95\%$ percentile intervals.
 This shows that networks of local interactions are highly dissimilar from the metaweb, both in terms of species and interactions, especially when only a limited number of sites has been sampled.
 Both